JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ## Translate, scale, rotate

 Suppose you want to repeat a path in various places on the drawing.
-Obviously you don't want to repeat the steps in the path over and over again.
+Obviously you don't want to code the same steps over and over again.

+In this example, the `t()` function draws a triangle path.

 ```@example
 using Luxor